stephanemartinw/responsible-wordpress-with-tachyons/README.md

 # Wistiti

-An experiment for lightweight WordPress websites with [tachyons.io](https://github.com/tachyons-css/tachyons/).
+An experiment for responsible WordPress websites with [tachyons.io](https://github.com/tachyons-css/tachyons/).

 ## Presentation

-This experimental Wistiti project wants to explore a way for creating simple, lightweight, fast and accessible websites with WordPress.
+This experimental Wistiti project wants to explore a way for building simple, lightweight, performant and accessible responsible websites with WordPress.

 It also proposes to regain the pleasure of creating a website by refocusing on the essential and simplifying the technologies used :